Kay13051976/tic-tac-toe/README.md

       - https://github.com/Kay13051976/tic-tac-toe.git
     - Run the command git remote set-url origin <Your GitHub Repo Path> to set the remote repository location to your repository
     - Push the files to your repository with the following command: git push
-    - Create a Heroku account if your don't already have one
+    - Create a Heroku account if you don't already have one

     here [Heroku](https://signup.heroku.com/)